hillel-i-python-pro-i-2022-08-26/homework_22__FuzzGenerator__V.Marakhovskyi/README.md

 ![REPO](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)
 ## 👨‍💻 Homework

-Program genrates all data and write it into different package files.
+Program generates all data and write it into different package files.
 Approximate time for generating 60 millions strs with length 5 is about 16-18 sec. on 12 CPUs.
 Quantity of CPU is dynamically selected, depends on machine where program starts.
 All packed in Docker.